Quantum algorithms for calculating determinant and inverse of matrix and solving linear algebraic systems: Abstract

 \section{Abstract}

-We propose quantum algorithms that are fundamentally quantum in nature for the computation of the determinant and inverse of an \((N-1) \times (N-1)\) matrix, with a computational depth of \(O(N^2 \log N)\).
-This approach is a straightforward modification of the existing algorithm for determining the determinant of an \(N \times N\) matrix, which operates with a depth of \(O(N \log^2 N)\).
-The core concept involves encoding each row of the matrix into a pure state of a quantum system.
+We propose quantum algorithms, purely quantum in nature, for calculating the determinant and inverse of an $(N-1)\times (N-1)$ matrix (depth is $O(N^2\log N)$) which is a simple modification of the algorithm for calculating the determinant of an $N\times N$ matrix (depth is $O(N\log^2 N)$.
+The basic idea is to encode each row of the matrix into a pure state of some quantum system.
 In addition, we use the representation of the elements of the inverse matrix in terms of algebraic complements.
-This algorithm, in conjunction with the matrix multiplication algorithm discussed in the appendix, facilitates solving systems of linear algebraic equations with a depth of \(O(N \log^2 N)\).
-The measurement of the ancilla state yielding an output of 1 occurs with a probability of approximately \(2^{-O(N \log N)}\), and eliminates the extraneous data generated during the computation.
-We provide suitable circuit designs for all three algorithms, each estimated to require \(O(N \log N)\) in terms of space, specifically the number of qubits utilized in the circuit.
+This algorithm together with that for matrix multiplication { proposed earlier} yields the algorithm for solving systems of linear algebraic equations (depth is $O(N\log^2 N)$.
+Measurement of the ancilla state with output 1 (probability is $\sim 2^{-O(N\log N)}$) removes the garbage acquired during calculation.
+Appropriate circuits for all three algorithms are presented and have the same estimation $O(N\log N)$ for the space (number of qubits in the circuit).

 {\bf Keywords:} quantum algorithm, quantum circuit, determinant and inverse of matrix, linear algebraic systems, depth of algorithm, quantum measurement